vgaalen/DustEcho/README.md

-# Dust Reprocessing Echo Analiser Module for Tidal disturption events
+# Dust Reprocessing Echo Analiser Module for Tidal disruption events

 This radiative transfer simulation is designed to model Dust Echos of Tidal Disruption Events